Lana Lang (Smallville): Comic books

 Lana made a non-speaking cameo appearance in the ninth issue of the show's comic book continuation Smallville: Season Eleven, written by executive story editor Bryan Q. Miller.
 Though Clark and Bart Allen do not notice her, she watches them race over the coast of Cameroon.
-Lana returns in a parallel storyarc Valkyrie, in which she uses the superhero alias "Angel of the Plateau" and battles terrorists in Africa.
+Lana returns in a parallel story arc Valkyrie in which she uses the superhero alias "Angel of the Plateau" and battles terrorists in Africa.
 Lana also saves Lois from one of their attacks.
 Lana reveals that she has been using her abilities to help and protect children from people who would exploit them after Lana had settled in Africa.
-However, Lois tries not to reveal her relationship with Clark to Lana.
+Lois, however, tries not to reveal her relationship with Clark to Lana.
 Elsewhere, the terrorists seek John Corben's aid in defeating Angel of the Plateau.
 Corben's new kryptonite heart (installed by Winslow Schott) has absorbed the nanites embedded in Lana's skin, rendering her powerless and no longer emitting the kryptonite radiation once more.
 After Lois helps Lana defeat Corben, Lana reveals that she had seen Lois's engagement ring, thus she already knows about Clark's relationship with Lois.
 Lana gives her blessing to Lois, and decides to remain in Africa as the Angel.